-Van Buren YLC/JEL Encourages Smokers to Kick the Deadly Habit
+Van Buren YLC Encourages Smokers to Kick the Deadly Habit

-On Wednesday, March 23rd Van Buren JEL/YLC members will be encouraging smokers to kick the deadly habit in a variety of ways.
-This is a day for smokers nationwide to unite and kick the deadly habit of smoking.
-The youth encourage smokers to quit for a lifetime by starting with just one day.
+Wednesday, March 21st is a day for smokers nationwide to unite and kick the deadly habit of smoking.
+The Van Buren County YLC members encourage smokers to quit for a lifetime by starting with just one day.

 Today more Americans than ever understand the dangers associated with tobacco use and a record 46 million adults have kicked the habit and are now former smokers.
 Still, one and four adults are current smokers, and lung cancer remains the leading cause of cancer death.
 This year in Iowa more than 1,790 people will be diagnosed with lung cancer and more than 1,700 will die from the disease.